yalemethods/SOP/mturk/mturk.md

 ### End-of-survey

-At each point in the survey when respondents may be deemed ineligible to continue (based on consent, recruitment requirements, etc.), survey flow should direct ineligible respondents to an End-of-survey element.
+At each point in the survey when respondents may be deemed ineligible to continue (based on consent, recruitment requirements, etc.), survey flow should direct ineligible respondents to an end-of-survey element.
 These elements can be customized using stored messages in the Qualtrics Library, so that respondents who end the survey prior to completion are not presented with an end-of-survey confirmation code for entry into MTurk.

 ![End of Survey Message Example](mturk/end_of_survey_message.jpg)